 BRISTOL, England — Scientists have discovered how dinosaurs had sex — by reconstructing their genitals for the first time.
-The discovery comes from the remains of a psittacosaurus, a primitive relative of the triceratops.
+Paleonologists made the discovery from the remains of a psittacosaurus, a primitive relative of the triceratops.
 They were so well preserved even that the cloaca, an opening used for mating, was visible.

 Resembling a giant turkey, the spectacular psittacosaurus had a huge beak, horns on either side of its face, and was about six-and-a-half feet long.
 The organ in question was rich in the natural pigment melanin, which colors the skin, eyes and hair of animals.
 This would have provided the “vent” with a function in display and signaling, similar to baboons and salamanders.
 It’s believed large lobes on either side harbored musky scent glands, as seen in crocodiles today.